Softheon/foundry/docs/users-guide/01-what-is-metabase.md

 If you connected your database to Metabase during setup, you'll see it listed at the bottom of the homepage along with the sample dataset that Metabase comes with.
 Click on a database to see its contents.
 You can click on a table to see its rows, or you can also click on the bolt icon to x-ray a table and see an automatic exploration of it, or click on the book icon to go to the data reference view for that table to learn more about it.

-### Explore your analytics
+### Explore yAnalytics

 As you and your team create dashboards and collections, they'll start to show up on the homepage.
-Click on a collection in the "Our analytics" section to see its contents, or click "browse all items" to see everything you and your team have made.
+Click on a collection in the "Analytics" section to see its contents, or click "browse all items" to see everything you and your team have made.
 [More about exploring](03-basic-exploration.md)

 ### Ask a question or write a query